Carolina Panthers Betting Guide: Odds And Predictions

 Moneyline

-The moneyline is the simplest of bets, decided by the straight-up winner and loser of each game.
+The moneyline is the simplest of bets, there's no point spread here, you just decide who you think will win the game.
 Consider the following example:

 - Ravens -185